Black Cat Squadron: Operational missions

 After China conducted its third nuclear test on May 9, 1966, the US was eager to obtain information on the Chinese capabilities.
 To this end, the CIA initiated a program, code named Tabasco, to develop a sensor pod that could be dropped into the Taklamakan Desert, near the Chinese Lop Nur nuclear test site.
 The pod was intended to deploy an antenna after landing and radio back data to the US SIGINT station at Shulinkou Taiwan.
 After a year of testing in the US, the pod was ready.
 Two pilots of the 35th squadron were trained in the dropping of the pod.
 On May 7, 1967, a ROCAF U-2 (article 383) flown by Spike Chuang took off from Takhli with a sensor pod under each wing.
 The aircraft successfully released the pods at the target, near the Lop Nur, but no data were received from the pods.
-This was unfortunate, China conducted a test of its first thermonuclear device in Test No. 6 on 17 June 1967.
+This was unfortunate, as China conducted a test of its first thermonuclear device in Test No. 6 on 17 June 1967.
 A second U-2 mission was flown to the area by a Black Cat squadron U-2 flown by Bill Chang on 31 August 1967.
 This U-2 carried a recorder and an interrogator in an attempt to contact the pods.
 This mission was unsuccessful, as nothing was heard from the pods.
 This set the stage for Operation Heavy Tea, conducted by the Black Bat Squadron.

 In 1968, the ROC U-2C/F/G fleet was replaced with the newer U-2R.
 However, with the overwhelming threats from S-75 Dvina missiles and MiG-21 interceptors, along with the rapprochement between the US and the PRC, the ROC U-2 squadron stopped entering Chinese airspace, and instead only conducted electronic surveillance plus photo reconnaissance missions with new Long-Range Oblique Reconnaissance (LOROP) cameras on the U-2R while flying over international waters.
 The last U-2 aircraft mission over mainland China took place on 16 March 1968.
 After that, all missions had the U-2 aircraft fly outside a buffer zone at least 20 nmi around China.

 During his visit to China in 1972, US President Richard Nixon promised the Chinese authorities to cease all reconnaissance missions near and over China, though this was also made practical because US photo satellites by 1972 were able to provide better overhead images without risking losing aircraft and pilots, or provoking international incidents.
 The last 35th Squadron mission was flown by Sungchou "Mike" Chiu on May 24, 1974.